byron-goldsack/github-pr-reverser/README.md

 ## Installation

-### Option 1: Load as Unpacked Extension (Recommended for Development)

-1. Open Microsoft Edge
-2. Navigate to `edge://extensions/`
-3. Enable "Developer mode" in the bottom left
-4. Click "Load unpacked"
-5. Select the `GithubPRsequencer` folder
-6. The extension should now appear in your extensions list

-### Option 2: Manual Installation

 1. Download or clone this repository
 2. Open Edge and go to `edge://extensions/`
 3. Turn on "Developer mode"